chorus-ai/privacy_scan_tool/README.md

 It is the part of ChoRUS project for NIH

+The presentation of the project introduciton can be found [Here ](https://github.com/chorus-ai/ChoRUS_Privacy_Scan/blob/main/De%E2%80%91identifcation%20of%20Structured%20EHR%20Using%20Machine%20Learning.pptx)

 **Notes**:

 The prediction of PHI data is based on statistics results.
 We recommend to have at least 1,000 records for each table to ensure accuracy.